What is M-Lab?

 Will these tests monitor my private Internet activity, like email messages or, browsing and search history?

 M-Lab collects and publishes all test data, which include the IP address assigned to your device by your Internet service provider (ISP).
-However, this does not include any information about you as an Internet user, where you browse, or any other personal details.
+However, this does not include any personal information about you as an Internet user, where you browse, or any other details that could be used to associate you with your history of tests.

 Who is collecting data?
 Where is it stored?